entropycode/w3f-m1-runtime/README.md

 #### Respond

-An account can respond to poll and the pallet makes sure that:
+An account can respond to the poll if:

-- An account have not responded to the same poll, checked in `Entries`
+- it has not responded to the same poll (checked in `Entries`)
-- The poll is still active and has not expired
+- the poll has not expired

 The response is added to `Responses` by incrementing the tally of the option by 1